Data Analysis (with R) – new modular online format

 The online workshop will consist of three components:

-- An online, independent eCourse, including videos eBook and exercises.
+- An online, independent eLearning start session, including videos eBook and exercises.

-- Individual 30 minute consultations for each student spread over 2 days
+- An individual 30 minute Mentoring Session for each student

-Although the presence time for this course is 4.5 h, committment is necessary to complete independent work within the time frame of available resources!
+Although the presence time for this course is approx. 5-6 h, committment is necessary to complete independent work within the time frame of available resources!
 The time investment for this online course is slightly more than a 2 full-day course, but you can organize most of this at your own convenience.
-Keep in mind: In order to get the most out of the course, reserve time during the week for viewing the videos and for independent work.
+Keep in mind: In order to get the most out of the course, reserve time during the span of the course for eLearning and for independent work.
 A workplan will be provided with the introductory email.

 R is an open-source cross-platform software tool that combines data manipulation, statistical modelling and visualisation.